 To export the payment receipt, first visit the payment detail page.
 To do so, from the main menu select "Payments received" and click on the desired transaction.
 From there just click on the "PDF" button on the top of the page (image below).

 If a supplier provides you with a refund, for example, because you returned faulty goods after you paid for them, you have to record this transaction as supplier refund.
 You may associate a supplier refund with one or more purchase credit notes, so that they're marked as paid.

 This type of payment refers to income that does not come from your company's main business.
-Rental income or a sale of ασσετσ can be such payments, depending on the bookkeeping principles for your region and type of organization.
+Rental income or a sale of assets can be such payments, depending on the bookkeeping principles for your region and the type of your organization.
 You may select between 'Contract', 'Rental' or 'Other' income.

 All of the above types will update your cash flow reports as well as income figures throughout reporting: inside income/expenses report, income will be the total of sales (invoicing) and income added in payments.

 Please note that, as opposed to client payments and supplier refunds, income records do not participate in the client statement of accounts reports, as they represent payments outside the invoicing workflow.

 As seen on the image below, to add a new record you must first specify what income category this transaction falls into.

 Then, you can select the contact and date.

 If there is a default currency set on the contact, the payment will be updated to match that currency.